TKabakov/Bootstrap/README.md

 # Bootstrap
-A collection of my Bootstrap projrcts
+A collection of my Bootstrap projects